Barney Stinson: Reception

-According to The Early Show, Barney is one of the main reasons that the show has been a success.
+According to The Early Show, Barney was one of the main reasons that the show was a success.
 Maclean's stated that Barney is the show's most popular character and explains that the most likeable characters are often those with the best catchphrases.
 In 2006, TV Land named Barney's "Suit Up" one of the 100 Best Catchphrases.
 Barney's signature phrase is one of only four from contemporary television shows, as writers are now less likely to have a character repeat a phrase in many episodes.
 In June 2010, Entertainment Weekly named him one of the 100 Greatest Characters of the Last 20 Years.
 Paste included him in their list of the 20 Best Characters of 2011, ranking him No. 4.

 From 2007 to 2010, Harris was nominated for a Primetime Emmy for Outstanding Supporting Actor in a Comedy Series for his work playing Barney.
 In 2008, Fireside published The Bro Code.
 Ostensibly written by Stinson, although actually penned by Matt Kuhn, a writer for the show, the book reveals the code by which the character supposedly lives his life (though he has been shown disregarding and/or violating a large portion of the articles in the book).
 Oxford Dictionaries recognized Stinson as "the quintessence of a certain iteration of the contemporary bro" and noted how his language uses the word literally.